quicwg/multipath/draft-ietf-quic-multipath.md

 provided by the peer, it is forbidden to use a new local address to establish new paths to the peer's handshake address.
-However, establishment of additional paths from any local address to other peer addresses (e.g carried by peer’s preferred_address) is valid immediately.
+However, establishment of additional paths from any local address to other peer addresses (e.g carried by peer’s preferred_address) is immediately valid.

 This document
 does not specify how an endpoint that is reachable via several addresses